LIMIS: Locally Interpretable Modeling using Instance-wise Subsampling: Synthetic Data Experiments

-In RL-LIM, optimal distillation is enabled by using a small subset of training instances to fit the low-capacity locally interpretable model.
-The number of selected instances is controlled by $\lambda$ in our method -- if $\lambda$ is high/low, RL-LIM penalizes more/less on the number of selected instances; thus, less/more instances are selected to construct the locally interpretable model.

-We analyze the efficacy of $\lambda$ in controlling the likelihood of selection and the dependency of fidelity on $\lambda$.
-We expect that if we select a too small/large number of training instances, the locally interpretable model will overfit/underfit which negatively affects the fidelity in both cases.
-Fig. \ref{fig:lambda_sensitivity} shows that there is a clear relationship between $\lambda$ and the local fidelity.
-If $\lambda$ is too large, RL-LIM selects too small number of instances; thus, the fitted locally interpretable model is less accurate (due to overfitting).
-On the other hand, if $\lambda$ is too small, RL-LIM selects too large number of instances and deteriorates fidelity (due to underfitting).
-To achieve the optimal $\lambda$, we conduct cross-validation experiments and select $\lambda$ which achieves the best validation fidelity (e.g. $\lambda = 0.5$ in Syn2).
-Fig. \ref{fig:lambda_sensitivity} shows the average selection probability of the training instances for each $\lambda$.
-As $\lambda$ increases, the average selection probabilities monotonically decrease due to the higher penalty on the number of selected training instances.
-Note that even using a small portion of training instances, RL-LIM can accurately distill the predictions of black-box models into locally interpretable models which is crucial to understand and interpret the predictions using the most relevant training instances.
+Optimal distillation in LIMIS is enabled by using a small subset of training instances to fit the low-capacity locally interpretable model.
+The number of selected instances is controlled by $\lambda$ -- if $\lambda$ is high/low, LIMIS penalizes more/less, thus less/more instances are selected to fit the locally interpretable model.
+We analyze the efficacy of $\lambda$ in controlling the likelihood of selection and the fidelity.
+Fig. \ref{fig:lambda_sensitivity} (left and middle) demonstrates the clear relationship between $\lambda$ and the fidelity.
+If $\lambda$ is too large, LIMIS selects insufficient number of instances; thus, the fitted locally interpretable model is less accurate (due to underfitting).
+If $\lambda$ is too small, LIMIS is not sufficiently encouraged to select the most relevant instances related to the local dynamics to fit the ridge regression model, thus is more prone to learning feature relationships that may generalize poorly.
+To achieve the optimal $\lambda$, we conduct cross-validation and select $\lambda$ with the best validation fidelity.
+Fig. \ref{fig:lambda_sensitivity} (right) shows the average selection probability of the training instances for each $\lambda$.
+As $\lambda$ increases, the average selection probabilities decrease due to the higher penalty on the number of selected instances.
+Even using a small portion of training instances, LIMIS can accurately distill the predictions into locally interpretable models, which is crucial to understand the predictions using the most relevant instances.